kir4h/rvault/README.md

 kv_version = ""
 # Enables or disables SSL Verification
 insecure = false
+# External process for sourcing Vault token
+# If specified, `token` will be ignored
+# credential_process = "get-vault-token -f credential-process"

 [list]
 # Default path to use for listing